Jack Epps Jr.: Career

-Jack Epps, Jr. began his career in the film industry after studying at Michigan State University, where he made his first student film.
+Jack Epps Jr. began his career in the film industry after studying at Michigan State University, where he made his first student film.
 Upon arriving in California, he collaborated with Anderson House to write episodes for Hawaii Five-O ("The Capsule Kidnapping," 1976) and Kojak ("A Hair-Trigger Away," 1976).
 In 1975, Epps worked as an Assistant Cameraman with cinematographer Gary Graver on Orson Welles' film The Other Side of the Wind.
 After House left to pursue producing, Epps partnered with Jim Cash.
-Together, they wrote Izzy and Moe, which was optioned by Bud Yorkin.
-Their screenplay Whereabouts gained the attention of director John Landis, although after Landis left the project, they reworked Dick Tracy for several directors, including Warren Beatty.
+Together, they wrote Dick Tracy for several directors, including Warren Beatty.

 Epps and Cash achieved significant success with their screenplay for Top Gun, which became a worldwide box office hit in 1986.
 The duo later wrote Legal Eagles and The Secret of My Success, both released in 1986.
 Epps has been involved in numerous projects, collaborating with prominent figures in the industry and contributing to various genres, including action and comedy.

 Top Gun

 After completing seven unproduced screenplays together, Top Gun became Epps and Cash's first produced screenplay.
 This film went on to become the number-one worldwide box office hit in 1986.
-Jack Epps, Jr. did original research for the screenplay to Top Gun by traveling to NAS Miramar and flew in the back seat in a F5F Navy jet and experienced dog fighting and high speed passes.
+Jack Epps Jr. did original research for the screenplay to Top Gun by traveling to NAS Miramar and flew in the back seat in a F5F Navy jet and experienced dog fighting and high speed passes.
 In addition, he flew in the back seat of a Navy jet during the Top Gun School Graduation where the US Air Force acted as the aggressor squadron and the Top Gun graduates defended their territory.
-Epps experienced high speed dogfights over the Mojave Desert near NAWS China Lake US Navy provided Epps with a technical advisor, Commander Peter Pettigrew, Mig-Killer and former Top Gun Instructor, to help Epps research Top Gun program.
+Epps experienced high speed dogfights over the Mojave Desert near NAWS China Lake US Navy provided Epps with a technical advisor, Commander Peter Pettigrew, Mig-Killer and former Top Gun Instructor, to help Epps research the Top Gun program.